 The curse creates quite the dilemma.
 By nature, each sex is driven to be fruitful in a way particular to their unique design.
 But the pursuit of that productivity always comes with the sting of the curse.
 Men want to cultivate a field—but that requires the hard work of overcoming thorns.
 Women want to cultivate a family—but that requires submission to a man, and the pain of bearing children.
 Thus, the curse functions as an abiding chastisement to lead us to repentance.
 As we struggle to do what we are made to do, we are reminded that we live in a creation desperately in need of redemption.

-The reality is that washing dishes stings more for a woman than for a man.
+The reality is that doing the dishes stings more for a woman than for a man.
 Given how our society is structured, dishes are in her natural domain—homemaking.
 The housework seems more cursed to her because the curse itself cascades down to every part of the work of cultivating a family for which she was made.
 Just as men shirk their cursed work of provision, through porn and video games, so women shirk their cursed work of homemaking, through careerism and complaining till their husbands do it.

 This brings us back to the household, because our society has vastly amplified these elements of the curse by gutting the household of its natural worth and desirability.
 The curse makes things futile and painful at the best of times—but in the modern day, work in the home is not just futile and painful because of the curse, but because of how we have stripped the home of its natural function, and thus its natural appeal.